SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 fields (including my own) move alongside it.
 For the purpose of getting on with the study of our own fields it may have been necessary to find a compromise between having the most up-to-date database and having a database that stays constant enough to know where things actually are.

+Indeed, on the subject of compromise, Ruggiero et al. describe their work as a "**consensus classification**";
+a "neither phylogenetic nor evolutionary" system that makes "practical compromises" to accomodate many wide ranging opinions and available evidence, primarily with the goal of providing a "backbone" for databases and collections[^15].

 In the end, I guess expecting the NCBI (or anyone else) to hold a concrete consensus on the organisation of life was naive and possibly reflects the fact that I'm still more of a Computer Scientist